Christopher D. Stone

 J. Thomas McCarthy Trustee Chair in Law, EmeritusUSC Gould School of Lawcstone@law.usc.edu

 Christopher D. Stone is an authority on environmental and global issues, including international environmental law, environmental ethics, and trade and the environment.
-He teaches Property, Globalization, Rights of Groups, and International Environmental Law.
+He taught Property, Globalization, Rights of Groups, and International Environmental Law.

 A magna cum laude graduate of Harvard, Professor Stone received a J.D. from Yale Law School.
 He was Fellow in Law and Economics at the University of Chicago and practiced law at Cravath, Swaine & Moore in New York before joining the USC Law faculty in 1965.
 He has taught at University of Michigan Law School and Yale Law School .
 His recent publications include “Common but Differentiated Responsibilities in International Law” (American Journal of International Law, 2004), “The Environment in Wartime: An Overview” in The Environmental Consequences of War: Legal, Economic, and Scientific Perspectives (Cambridge University Press, 2000) and Should Trees Have Standing?: And Other Essays on Law, Morals & the Environment (25th anniversary ed., Oceana, 1996).